What is a registered design?

 Why do I need to register a design?

-Important information about registering a design
+Important information about how to register a design

 A registered design will protect a particular design in any particular category you choose to register under (known as Locarno classifications) ie. if you want to register a star shaped hat you would protect this shape under the ‘hat’ classification.